spring-projects/spring-webflow/spring-webflow-samples/readme.txt

 ---------------------
 1. cd to the sample root directory

-2. run 'ant dist' to produce a deployable .war file within target/artifacts
+2. run 'ant jar' to produce a deployable .war file within target/artifacts